Qluxzz/compare_collections_discogs/README.md

 # compare_collections_discogs
-Script to compare two users' collections on discogs and see what they have in common
+Script to compare two users' collections on Discogs and see what they have in common

 # Dependencies
 Requests